 In 2002 Somethin'Xtra developed the first completely portable

 System for the Carnival market.
 The results of this effort was a bullet

 proof easy to operate and maintain high speed photo system that was easy to

 set-up and transport.
 With 16 of these systems in service, Somethin'Xtra has

 more photo systems running the carnival circuit than anyone else.

-development of specialty digital imaging, capture, display and printing
+involved in the development of specialty digital imaging, capture, display

 Back to Top